 There is such an enormous range of fabulous and delicious cheese destinations to try, so let’s take a look at some of our favourite Aussie artisan cheese experiences: whether you’re a soft cheese, blue cheese or cheddar fan, there really is something for everyone!

-A post shared by King Island Dairy (@kingislanddairy)
+© King Island Dairy

 King Island Dairy, Tasmania

-If you’re after a true-blue Aussie cheese lovers’ experience then you can’t miss out on the King Island Dairy.
+If you’re after a true-blue Aussie cheese lovers’ experience then you can’t miss out on King Island Dairy.
 You’ll love the delicious cheese platters or baked brie, available with matching wine and beer.
 What better way to sit back and enjoy the picturesque landscape?
 There’s also a great range of quality branded merchandise such as cheese boards, knives and cooler bags.
 King Island Dairy has an award-winning range of specialty cheeses, including blues, cheddars and soft cheeses like brie and camembert – they’re all made on King Island from King Island milk, sourced from a handful of local farms.
-For many Aussies, the very name King Island translates to “cheese” so we’re guessing this is a place on top of the list for many cheese lovers eager to embark on a cheese journey.
+For many Aussies, the very name King Island is synonyous with “cheese” so we’re guessing this is a place on top of the list for many cheese lovers eager to embark on a cheese journey.

 Bruny Island Cheese, Tasmania